For this round of submissions, we are primarily looking to fill specific niches in the magazine.

 The anthology will be at least half fictional non-fiction.
 For this first issue, we’re looking for pieces up to 3,000 words that reflect how language, culture, science, and day-to-day life could change over the next 50-ish years to be gender-inclusive in various cultures around the world.
 Basically, we want any type of article or other text you’d find in a culture magazine, but of course it’ll all be made up.
+To see what past, successful submissions have looked like, check out Issue 1.

 While the editorial team is based in the U.S., this is meant to look like an international popular culture magazine, so we’re very invested in choosing pieces that represent gender inclusivity in cultures often underrepresented or left out of mainstream Western media.
 Special attention will be given to submissions that meet this criteria.